A Nice Place to Be

 Paths and Tracks

-We must ensure that the paths on either side of our plots are free from obstruction, so that people can walk between them easily.
+We need to ensure that the paths on either side of our plots are free from obstruction, so that people can walk between them easily.
 The paths need to be wide enough to accommodate pushing a wheelbarrow (18” or 45 cm).
 PPAA Committee have previously undertaken programmes of staking out plots to indicate where those paths are, and many of those reddish posts have survived, though they may, by now have faded.
 Over time, some of the paths have become obstructed, or may even have effectively disappeared.
 Although it will take a while for all the paths to be brought back into use, PPAA Committee are very concerned that the situation doesn’t at least get any worse.
-For those whose plots adjoin a made-up hardcore or tarmac track – that’s most of us – we are asked to ensure that the concrete edgings of these tracks are kept clear and exposed.
-There are far too many presently covered by encroaching compost heaps, or by weeds – such as nettles, brambles, ivy, comfrey, yarrow etc. – which have spread from plots into accumulations of leaf mould and so on.
+For those whose plots adjoin a made-up hardcore or tarmac track – that’s most of us – we’re asked to ensure that the concrete edgings of these tracks are kept clear and exposed.
+There’re far too many presently covered by encroaching compost heaps, or by weeds – such as nettles, brambles, ivy, comfrey, yarrow etc. – which have spread from plots into accumulations of leaf mould and so on.
 This request applies even if we or our predecessors to our plot have erected some kind of barrier inside the edgings, which we personally consider to be the limit of our responsibility.
-The Council cannot reasonably be expected to maintain the made-up roads – shown grey on the site map – as agreed under our LMA, if it is unclear where the track finishes and a plot begins.
+The Council can’t reasonably be expected to maintain the made-up roads – shown grey on the site map – as agreed under our LMA, if it’s unclear where the track finishes and a plot begins.
 If everyone did this then there would be no problem with vehicular access and so on.

 Marking Our Plots With Their Numbers

-Despite campaigns by PPAA Committee – and our being required to do this – many of the plots still aren’t marked.
+Despite campaigns by PPAA Committee – and all of us being required to do this – many of the plots still aren’t marked.
 This makes it very difficult for any and for all of us to find each other around the site, and it also often leads to letters from the Council being sent to the wrong tenant.
-So let us all please number our plots without delay.
+So let’s all please number our plots without delay.
 Anything will do – a post, upturned wheelbarrow, large stone – as long as it is clearly seen from the road or track.
 Where a plot is split, one dual number sign is fine between two plotholders.
 Plot A is always by the road, and plot B furthest away.
 The site plan is here for help, if anyone has forgotten their number!

-There is limited car parking on the allotment site.
+There’s limited car parking on the allotment site.
 For those who do need to drive, could they please kindly only park by their allotment to drop things off, and then park considerately in the designated areas – that is, by the shop, by plot 82, by the Community Garden, and by the top gate near Western Avenue.